DL9LBG WSPR transmitter

 Currently DL9LBG whispers on 24.926077 MHz (12 m band) with a tx fraction of 20 % (transmitting approx. every 12 minutes).

 The WSPR software by K1JT is running on a Raspberry Pi which is connected via a cheap USB audio dongle to an FT-857D which produces about 2 watts (33 dBm) hf output.
 The antenna is a simple dual band ground plane (10 and 15 m) made of some wire and a homebrew trap fixed on a fishing rod mounted on the balcony about 18 meters up from the ground.
-I use this antenna normally on 80 m (one quarter wavelength) but it also works quite well on 12, 17 and 30 m without any tuning.
-The water tap in the nearby kitchen is connected for grounding.
+For transmitting on 12 meters I use a very simple low pass filter as a tuner to provide mismatch.

 WSPR transmitter plus webserver on one mini computer and the power input is only 3.5 watts.
 Good power efficiency, I think.
 On this old Raspberry Pi 2 additionally an MMDVM-DVMEGA does a good job as a local DMR-/C4FM-YSF-Hotspot on 433.675 MHz (WSPR and webserver take few ressources, there's enough mem and CPU-power left for MMDVMHost).